The Wheel of the Year

 The Wheel of the Year came into existence because two neopagan groups in Britain, the Bricket Wood coven led by Gerald Gardner and the Order of Bards, Ovates and Druids led by Ross Nichols, came together to unify the way that the cycles and seasons of nature were honoured.

-Many of the celebration days that are now celebrated by Pagans in England use words and traditions that are taken from the Welsh, Scottish and Irish people.
-This is something to reflect upon as we explore seasonal celebrations through the year.
 We can also reflect on the dogmatic way that these seasons are uniformly presented through the pagan world, even in countries where seasonal cycles are different.

 There is no doubt that our ancestors would have lived their lives in accordance to the cycles and seasons of nature but these cycles and seasons would have been acknowledged and honoured on a local level, rather than there being a calendar of events that was celebrated across the UK.